lambdamusic/Ontospy/docs/index.md

 Ontospy is a lightweight Python library and command line tool for working with vocabularies encoded in the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) family of languages.

-> Note: this documentation is still a work-in-progress

 ## In a Nutshell

 Ontospy can be used either as an interactive command line interface (a